motibytes/motibytes.github.io/about.md

 <br>

-# And just what exactly do I aim to build one day?
+# Just what exactly do I aim to build in the future?

 I will build programs of increasing scope.
 I plan to take the experience gained along the way to create an intelligence that capable of providing extensive therapy to anyone, perhaps with much more complex work like grief.